Xilinx/Vitis-Tutorials/Developer_Contributed/02-AIE_DSP_with_Makefile_and_GUI/README.md

 drwxr-xr-x 3 root  root  4096 gen 29 15:01 xilinx-versal-common-v2023.1
 ```

-Then, you have to execute the following commands to build the sdk folders, as a normal user, according to what is discussed in the previous subsection:
+Then, you have to execute the following commands as a normal user, according to what is discussed in the previous subsection:

 ```shell
 cd /opt/xilinx/common/xilinx-versal-common-v2023.1/